 (1) the waypoints might be of interest in their own right;

 (2) the waypoints are more likely to be familiar to the user and thus better waypoints; and

 (3) advertisers would be likely to pay more for such targeted waypoint usage.

 It’s kind of interesting to consider how traveling directions and advertisements might mesh together in the future.
 Imagine being able to customize your driving directions to see the types of waypoints and ads that you might be most interested in.
 So, for instance, on a lunch time journey, you may ask to see all of the mexican and chinese restuarants along the way.
 Or all of the antique shops.

-I imagine that you could put together a pretty nice shopping day road trip.
+I imagine that you could put together a pretty nice shopping day road trip, using customized travel directions.

 Why do I have a suspicion that I’ll be asked to help plot a few of those out?